-When you have determined the most appropriate funding instrument for your research idea and whether you meet the requirements in the call for proposals, you can begin preparing your application to DFF.
+When you have determined whether you meet the requirements in the call for proposals, you can begin preparing your application to DFF.
 Applications must be submitted through the e-grant system at www.e-grant.dk.

 To submit an application to DFF, you must first register as a user in e-grant.
 In order to access the application form, you must choose which thematic area you wish to apply for in the "Search possibilities" tab.